akileez/eslint-config-marm/README.md

 >school·marm `/ˈsko͞olˌmä(r)m/`
    > a schoolmistress (typically used with reference to a woman regarded as prim, strict, and brisk in manner).

+Do you remember when you were a child and had to stand in line.
+Well, schoolmarm is here to enforce alignment but only when you want to.

 ## Rules
 Check [feross/standard](https://github.com/feross/standard) for the rules.